mtumilowicz/java11-streams-laziness-needs-immutable-collections/README.md

 ```
 So the stream created at `1)` operates on different elements
 at `2)` - it not makes a copy of underlying source - it
-contains a reference to the source collection:
+contains a reference to the source collection.

+# technical details
 1. calling `stream()` on `Collection`:
     * `stream()` is a default method
        ```